-The MicroMakers Holiday Code Camp was a four-day program at Bulimba State School, organised by Coding Kids.
-Students attended three-hour sessions every day from Monday (July 3) to Thursday (July 6), where they learned how to code, how to make games in Scratch, and how to use the MaKey MaKey board as an interactive game controller.
+The MicroMakers Holiday Code Camp was a four-day program at Bulimba State School.
+Students attended three-hour sessions every day for four days.
+They learned how to code, how to make games in Scratch, and how to use the MaKey MaKey board as an interactive game controller.

 First of all, what is MaKey MaKey?
 MaKey MaKey is a creation kit that aims to repurpose the world from mundane, everyday objects into anything from a game console, to a piano, to a human synthesizer.
-It encourages students to find creative ways to replace computers and mice with everyday objects.
+Students are encouraged to find creative ways to replace computers and mice with everyday objects.
 It is a fantastic tool for bringing out the inventive streak in students.

 Through MaKey MaKey, students learned about closed and open loop circuits, the architecture of a simple circuit board, conductivity and non-conductivity, and much more.
-MaKey MaKey proved to be an engaging way of showing students the pleasure and advantages of learning about the basic principles of electronics.
+Students were highly engaged in learning about the basic principles of electronics by using the MaKey MaKey kit.

-Across the week, students learned the basics of Scratch.
+Across the week of micromakers holiday code camp, students learned the basics of Scratch.
 After they were able to proficiently make games, they were introduced to MaKey MaKey.
 Using both their knowledge of Scratch and MaKey MaKey, they were able to create a musical instrument.
 They created a melody in Scratch that could be played by using the arrow keys and spacebar, and later used MaKey MaKey to create an interface out of various conductive and nonconductive items.

 Students tested out different materials such as fruits, vegetables, lollies and graphite drawing of a keyboard on a piece of cardboard.